cxumol/URLinkCat/README.md

 All PRs are welcome.
 Here are some suggestions for improvement:

 1. Depolyment on other playforms (vercel, deno deploy, render.com, etc.)
-2. Open all links of a subgroup at once by a single click
+2. Open a group of links at once by a single click (firefox bookmark toolbar "Open All in Tabs")
 3. Change orders by drag-and-drop